Ghost is an open-source Content Management System for publishers and bloggers, making it easy to write and publish online content.

 You will see the Integrations settings for your blog, such as the built-in integrations you can configure.
 At the top right, click on "Add custom integration"

-A new modal appears with an input to fill the integration name.
+A new modal appears with an input field to enter the integration name.
 Give a name and click on the "Add" button.

 You will see the integration details, such as the Content API key, the Admin API key, and the API URL.
 You can optionally add an icon and a description for your integration.
 Click on the "Save" button.

 Hover the Content API key field and click the "Copy" button to store it in the clipboard.
-You can now use this API key to access the content data of your blog.
+You can now use this API key to access the content data of your blog even in unsecured environments or web browsers.

 Use the Ghost content API key